hardmanko/CatContModel/examples/README.md

 In some cases, in the example, a model other than the model that generated the data is fit to the data to test whether the incorrect model fits worse than the correct model.

+# Usage

+For each example, you should download at least the files with names ending "_analysis.R" and "_data.txt".
+You could just download the whole examples directory.

+The data are simulated with known parameter values.
+The parameter values and data are sampled in files with names ending in "_simulateData.R".
+Those files depend on "DataSimulatingFunctions.R".

+The true parameter values are stored in files ending in "_parameters.txt".

 # List of Examples

 betweenItem: Basic examples of fitting the between-item model variant, testing hypotheses, making plots, etc.